justinhj/justinhj.github.io/_posts/2019-06-10-monoids-for-production.md

 ### Monoids in Scala

-In Scala we can implement Monoids as a Scala type class, a way to extend the behaviour of existing types.
+In Scala, we can implement Monoids as a Scala type class, a way to extend the behaviour of existing types.
 We will encode its operations as a trait.
 Note that this is an abstract definition.
 We will then define instances of Monoids that make concrete versions of the operations.

 ```scala
 trait SemiGroup[A] {